Carreau/phd-dissertation/parts/part5.rst

 on an actin meshwork that is present in the cell's cytoplasm :cite:`Schuh2008`.
 This actin meshwork is regulated by formin that is localized to endogenous vesicles.
 Additionally, these vesicles recruit the myosin-Vb motor protein, that are know do drive the active movement of the vesicles in the cytoplasm :cite:`Holubcova2013`.
-In a collaborative project with the group of Marie-Hélène Verhlac and her Postdoc Maria Almonacid at the Collège de France, we designed a way to measure cytoplasmic activity in mouse oocyte.
+In a collaborative project with the group of Marie-Hélène Verlhac and her Postdoc Maria Almonacid at the Collège de France, I designed a way to measure cytoplasmic activity in mouse oocyte.